Adenocarcinoma of the cervix

 Margin

-What pathologic stage is adenocarcinoma of the cervix?
+What information is used to determine the pathologic stage for adenocarcinoma of the cervix?

 The pathologic stage for adenocarcinoma of the cervix is based on the TNM staging system, an internationally recognized system originally created by the American Joint Committee on Cancer.
 This system uses information about the primary tumour (T), lymph nodes (N), and distant metastatic disease (M) to determine the complete pathologic stage (pTNM).
 Your pathologist will examine the tissue submitted and give each part a number.
 In general, a higher number means a more advanced disease and a worse prognosis.